chaitanyasrinivasan/motif_discovery/README.md

 ## Parameters

-### Required Arguments
+### Required Argument

 ```
--i --input : .fasta file.
-The file should contain at least two sequences, and the sequences should have length greater than or equal to a specified width.
--t --type : Input file type [FASTA/BED/GENES].
-BED coordinates must be mapped to the hg38 reference genome.
-The GENES file type is a single column of official human gene names crosslisted with GENCODE Human Release 33.
+-i --input : Input data [TYPE : FASTA/BED/GENES]
 ```

 The file extensions for the input passed to `-i` must be specified as follows:

 TYPE | File Extension
 ------------ | -------------
 FASTA | .fa
 BED | .bed
 GENES | .txt

+The input data must correspond to at least two sequences.
+If the width is specified, it cannot be greater than the length of any sequence.
+BED coordinates must be mapped to the hg38 reference genome.
+The GENES file type is a single column of official human gene names crosslisted with GENCODE Human Release 33.

 ### Optional Arguments

 ```
 -w --width : Integer length of motif.
-If this flag is not provided, the motif width will be inferred.
 -s --sequential : Run the motif discovery algorithm sequentially.
 -p --parallel : Run the motif discovery algorithm in parallel.
 Requires Slurm Workload Manager.
 -h --help
 ```

+If the `-w` flag is not provided, the program will infer the motif width.

 If the `-s` or `-p` flags are not specified, the program will automatically choose the mode that gives better performance.